entr0-pi/gnss/INSTALL.md

 - change the flags in *platformio.ini*
 - adapt the partition in *partition.csv*
 - any other modifications in the codebase ***at your own risk***
-- see README in /build (full automation in a docker container).
+- see README in /build (full automation in a docker container to make it platform-agnostic).
 Output in /bin for the binaries and the flash commands

 Recommended workflow:
 - Develop and validate UI behavior with `render-web`